 Theology is, according to the traditional definition, "faith seeking understanding."
 Being religious is a central dimension of the human person and a central fact of human history and culture.
 The Theology core provides not only essentials on Christianity-its scriptures, doctrines, rituals and morals; it also introduces students to the scholarly study of religion, helping them grapple with ultimate questions and teaching them to begin to bring critical reason to bear on religious experience, institutions and traditions.
 In accord with Spring Hill's mission as a Catholic college, we strive to help students understand Catholicism, its history, tenets and traditions; such study is always done with the objectivity and rigor appropriate to the scholarly study of religion and done with deep ecumenical sensitivity.
-Students are also introduced to the wider range of Christian traditions as well as to world religions in a way that respects the rich insights and the dignity of these traditions and religions.
+Students are also introduced to the wider range of Christian traditions and religions.